xarantolus/sensibleHub/README.md

 :-------------------------:|:-------------------------:
 ![Mobile listing](.github/screenshots/shub-mobile-listing.png?raw=true) | ![Mobile Menu](.github/screenshots/shub-mobile-menu.png?raw=true)

+### Limitations
+Compared to other music servers this one is very basic.
+Here are some things you should be aware of:

+* It does **not** support the [SubSonic API](http://www.subsonic.org/pages/api.jsp).
+You can not use this software as a back-end for SubSonic-compatible music players.
+* **Metadata will be lost** when importing: everything except for the cover image, title, artist, album and year will be **discarded**.
+Keep a backup of the files you import before you imported them.
+* Does not support HTTPS.
+It's intended to be hosted inside a local network *only*.
+* Songs in albums are not sorted by their title numbers, but alphabetically.
+If there's a song with the same title as the album itself, it will be the first song.
+* The web interface does not split long lists into multiple pages.
+If you have a large music collection, loading a page might be limited by your browsers' performance (the server should be able to generate the necessary HTML just fine, but then generating cover previews might become a problem).
+My guess is that this will happen, depending on your device, at about 10.000 songs.
+* As song IDs use 52 characters and have a length of 4, you are limited to 52^4 = 7.311.616‬ songs.
+The server might crash when generating a new ID before you reach that limit (when it doesn't find an unused ID the first 10.000 times).

 ### Acknowledgements
 This program would not be possible without work done by many others.
 For that, I would like to thank them.
 Here's a list of projects that are used in one way or another: